 The good news is a variety of treatment options are available to help you more easily maintain your erection during sex, ranging from lifestyle changes to medication.

 If you’re flaccid due to some obvious physical causes, you should look at your body for solutions.
-Small, simple changes can have a huge impact on your sexual performance — sometimes without involving medication.
+Small, simple changes can have a huge impact on your sexual performance — sometimes without medication.

 In our guide to naturally protecting your erection, we shared several approaches to try for better erections naturally.
 They basically boil down to the following medical advice: